 |Writing (Optional)||1 essay||40|

-You will receive just one 10-minute break after the first two sections, and a 5-minute break after the multiple choice sections if you are taking the ACT Plus Writing.
+You will receive just one 10-minute break after the Math section and a 5-minute break after the multiple-choice sections if you are taking the ACT Plus Writing.
 Definitely use that time to stretch, drink some water, and have a snack, since you will be testing for over an hour before and after the break.

 Time Pressure on the ACT